-She was 39 years old, working full-time, raising two girls, taking care of a dog, and handling a house with a spouse who traveled extensively.
+She was working full-time, raising two girls, taking care of a dog, and handling a house with a spouse who traveled extensively.
+Life was very busy!
 That summer there was a big PR campaign encouraging women to get a baseline mammogram when they turned 40 – the PR campaign was everywhere on TV and in print.
-So she made my appointment and got my baseline mammogram shortly after turning 40.
+So she made an appointment and had a baseline mammogram shortly after turning 40.
 The baseline mammogram indicated no areas of concern.
 So the busy life continued.

-Six months later she was back in the doctor’s office to complete an anticipated uneventful annual physical.
+Six months later she was back in the doctor’s office to complete what was supposed to be an uneventful annual physical.
 During the exam a lump was found that was not there six months before, a repeat mammogram was ordered.
 The results were not as good this time around.
-A golf ball size lump was discovered, a lumpectomy was completed.
-Ultimately it was identified as a cystosarcoma phyllodes, a rare predominantly benign tumor that occurs almost exclusively in the female breast and represents only about 1% of tumors in the breast, approximately 10% - 15% are malignant.
-Follow-up care required a mammogram every three months for three years, then every six months for two years, and finally once a year at the end of the five years.
+A golf ball size lump was discovered, and a lumpectomy was completed.
+The lumpectomy identified a cystosarcoma phyllodes, a rare predominantly benign tumor that occurs almost exclusively in the female breast and represents only about 1% of tumors; 10% - 15% of which are malignant.
+Follow-up care required a mammogram every three months for three years, then every six months for two years and finally once a year at the end of the five years.

-Fast forward through 24 years of graduations, weddings, family vacations, grandchildren and many more adventures.
-Year after year a completed a yearly mammogram.
-Then, 2012 the story takes a turn…
+Fast forward through 24 years of graduations, weddings, family vacations, a grandchild, and many more adventures.
+Year after year a screening mammogram was completed and year after year everything came back normal.

-A routine mammogram discovered another lump, a biopsy shortly after confirmed… cancer …infiltrating ductal carcinoma.
-Luckily it was stage one, the routine mammogram caught it early.
+Then, in 2012 a routine mammogram discovered another lump, a biopsy shortly after confirmed… cancer …infiltrating ductal carcinoma.
+Luckily it was stage one; the routine mammograms caught it early.
 The cancer had spread beyond its original location and into the surrounding tissue.
-A mastectomy was required.
-She will take oral cancer medication for the next five to ten years, follow-up with my oncologist every three months and then six months, and complete one CT scan every year.
+A mastectomy was completed.
+For the next five years she will need follow-up appointments with her oncologist along with an annual CT scan and daily oral cancer medication.

 This is our story.
-In 1988 my mom Kay was 39, my sister Terra was 11, and I was 6.
-Fortunately for our family genetic testing revealed that we do not carry any genes which place us at greater risk for breast cancer than the general population.
-Ultimately preventative care gave my mom her greatest advantage.
-My sister and I have since started yearly screening mammograms in our thirties given the family history.
+In 1988 my mom Kay was 39, my sister Terra was 10, and I was 5.
+In 2012, fortunately for our family genetic testing revealed that we do not carry the BRCA gene which places us at greater risk for breast cancer than the general population.
+Ultimately preventative care gave Kay her greatest advantage.
+Terra and Krisi started yearly screening mammograms in their thirties given our family history.